oddlama/autokernel/docs/configuration/directives.rst

     **Variables:**

-        Same as for :ref:`directive-initramfs-command`.
+        Same as for :ref:`directive-initramfs-build-command`.

     Optional.
-Specifies where the output from the initramfs command will be.
+Specifies where the output from the initramfs build command will be.
 You do not need to specify this, if your generator placed the initramfs at location given via ``{INITRAMFS_OUTPUT}``.